Homeschool for a Second Year or Go Back to School?

 I started homeschooling back when the word and idea were not widely known.
 Now that 10 percent of the U.S. population is homeschooling, I’m asked more and more by friends whether they should homeschool a second year or return to traditional schooling.

-There is certainly no “right” decision when it comes to whether to continue homeschooling a second year.
+There is certainly no “right” decision when it comes to whether to continue homeschooling for a second year.
 But there are considerations that can be weighed and information that can make us feel more confident, whether we give homeschooling an additional go or choose to return to the classroom in the fall.
 Let’s explore those together and see where this story ends up.

 Whether you were swayed into homeschooling due to the pandemic or made the decision for a different reason, the end of the first year is an important reflection point.
 What went better than expected?
 What was the most surprising aspect about homeschooling?
 What would you do differently if you had the year to do over again?
 Did you have a hard time staying engaged?